 Sorry about that.
 We've made every effort to make sure we wrote to all customers with open accounts with Virgin Money.
 When the mailing was produced, our records showed your account was open.
 This is why you received a letter or email from us.

 If you no longer think you have an account with Virgin Money, please get in touch with us so we can update your account records appropriately.
-You can call our dedicated contact centre on 0800 917 5722* or +44 (0)191 279 3465** if calling from outside the UK.
-We're here from 9am to 7pm, Monday to Friday and 9am to 3pm on Saturday.
+For a number of ways to get in touch, visit our Contact Us page.

 Also please ignore these Frequently Asked Questions and accompanying letter or email as they don't apply to you.